Legal cases with fixed pricing, standardized processes, and firm timelines

 The various grounds on which a decree of divorce can be obtained are as follows-

-Though adultery may not have been recognized as a criminal offence in all countries, according to this Act, adultery is a valid ground for divorce.
+Though adultery may not have been recognized as a criminal offense in all countries, according to this Act, adultery is a valid ground for divorce.

 In adultery there must be voluntary or consensual sexual intercourse between a married person and another, whether married or unmarried, of the opposite sex, not being the other’s spouse, during the subsistence of the marriage.
-Since adultery is an offence against marriage, it is necessary to establish the fact at the time the offence was committed while the marriage was subsisting.
+Since adultery is an offense against marriage, it is necessary to establish the fact at the time the offense was committed while the marriage was subsisting.

 Also, it follows that unless one willingly consents to the act, there can be no case against adultery.
-The offence of adultery may be proved by:
+The offense of adultery may be proved by:

 While physical cruelty is easy to determine, mental cruelty is the lack of conjugal kindness, which inflicts the pain to such a degree and duration that it adversely affects the health, mental or bodily reactions of the spouse on whom it is inflicted.